CodeMark complaints

 CodeMark misrepresentations

-• Under section 272G, it is an offence to misrepresent the status as an accredited and registered product certification body in the CodeMark New Zealand Scheme;
+• section 272G, it is an offence to misrepresent the status as an accredited and registered product certification body in the CodeMark New Zealand Scheme;

 The Official Information Act 1982